-Non-Thesis Option: A minimum of 36 graduate semester hours (of which half must be at the 500 level), including successful completion of an acceptable original research paper, and a comprehensive examination.
-A minimum grade-point average of 3.0 on a 4.0 scale in all graduate work in biology is required.
-The 36 graduate semester hours for the Non-Thesis Option will include the following courses:
+A minimum of 36 graduate semester hours (of which half must be at the 500 level), including successful completion of an acceptable original research paper and a comprehensive examination.
+A minimum GPA of 3.0 on a 4.0 scale in all graduate work in biology is required.
+The 36 graduate semester hours for the non-thesis option will include the following courses: